 Duties & Responsibilities

-Attend all State Association Meetings
+Attend all State Association Meetings.

 Prepare and Present a Report on activities of the State Committee since the last meeting and present a written report to the State Secretary.

 Provide the State Secretary with information quarterly on the number of hours, miles driven, number of participants in the committee’s programs, and money spent on charitable events and activities for the State Charity Records Book.